JohnPeddie/RpiEnvironmentalSystem/README.md

-This is a project done by Max Chernotsky, James de Villiers and John Peddie:
+This is a project done by Max Chernotsky, James de Villiers and John Peddie.

-Ignore pull request for now.
-I dont know how we are going to standerdise the main.py
+For the course EEE3096S - Embedded Systems 1

 Code Structure: